 The Las Positas College Counseling Department provides academic, career, and personal counseling to prospective and continuing students.
-Academic counselors help draft student educational plans, advise students on how to choose educational goals, majors, and careers, and help students complete documentation related to graduation and transfer to four-year universities.
-Academic counselors see students on a drop-in basis and by appointment.
+Counselors help draft student educational plans, advise students on how to choose educational goals, majors, and careers, and help students complete documentation related to graduation and transfer to four-year universities.
+Counselors see students on a drop-in basis and by appointment.